cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 **Encoding the `+` sign in field values**

 The `+` sign should be encoded for as `%2B`.
-Otherwise it will be interpreted as whitespace and the given date time will be considered invalid.
+Otherwise, it will be interpreted as whitespace and the given date time will be considered invalid.

 ```
 GET /events/?q=dateRange:[2022-01-01T00:00:00%2B01:00%20TO%202022-12-31T23:59:59%2B01:00]